ZackTanCZ/Expenses_Analysis/Data_Analysis.md

 - [ ] What's my average daily/weekly/monthly spending?
 (Measures, DAX AVERAGE function)
 <details>
-   <summary>Click to reveal answer</summary>
+   <summary>Daily Average for the Month</summary>
-  Invoking the 'Average()' function doesn't work because of the data format.
-Each day's expenses are broken down to different rows.
+  Invoking the 'Average()' function doesn't work as each day's expenses are broken down to different rows.

   Instead, we will need to further processing to refine the table with two possible approaches.

  <details>
    <summary>Using PowerQuery</summary>
+   Performs a GROUPBY function to group all transactions according to the date.

 ```
 let